 The construction of the HSR stations, platforms, and track modifications would require construction in certain areas presently used for freight service.
 Construction would require the temporary closure of tracks presently used by freight in certain areas for limited durations.
-With the exception of work related to the Brisbane flyover, freight rail would be able to have at least single-track access, except during limited periods when connecting new/realigned tracks to existing tracks.
-Any closure or removal of freight track during construction associated with track connections would be temporary (ranging from a few hours to a few days), but would disrupt freight rail operations.
-This would result in inconvenience to freight delivery requirements.
+Any closure or removal of freight track during construction would be temporary (ranging from a few hours to a few days), but would disrupt freight rail operations.
+This would result in inconvenience to freight operators and customers and could result in additional truck traffic if necessary to meet freight delivery requirements.

-In accordance with TR-IAMF#9, the project contractor will repair any structural damage to freight or public railways that may occur during the construction period and return any damaged sections to their original structural condition.
-If there is room within the existing Caltrain right-of-way and if it is necessary during construction, a shoofly track may be built to allow existing train lines to bypass areas closed for construction activities where feasible.
-Upon completion, tracks will be opened and repaired; or new mainline track will be built, and the shoofly will be removed.
+In accordance with TR-IAMF#9, the project contractor would repair any structural damage to freight or public railways that may occur during the construction period and return any damaged sections to their original structural condition.
+If there is room within the existing Caltrain right-of-way and necessary during construction, a shoofly track may be built to allow existing train lines to bypass areas closed for construction activities where feasible.
+Upon completion, tracks would be opened and repaired; or new mainline track would be built, and the shoofly would be removed.
 Shoofly tracks are only feasible in areas with unconstrained right-of-way with adequate space and may not be feasible in constrained areas.
-Much of the Caltrain corridor is constrained in terms of available space; therefore, shoofly tracks will not be feasible in many locations.
-Shoofly tracks will not be used where they would require acquisition of temporary construction easement beyond that otherwise already required for other purposes (e.g., where a shoofly alignment would increase temporary construction easement widths outside the right-of-way beyond that which would be required without a shoofly track).
+Much of the Caltrain corridor is constrained in terms of available space; therefore, shoofly tracks would not be feasible in many locations.
+Shoofly tracks would not be used where they would require acquisition of temporary construction easement beyond that otherwise already required for other purposes (e.g. where a shoofly alignment would increase temporary construction easement widths outside the right-of-way beyond that which would be required without a shoofly track).